Skip to content

 ABOUT David Staughton CSP CCEO Speaker Advisor

-David Staughton PresenterDavid “Big Dave” Staughton is a Specialist Practice Consultant and an Award-winning Certified Speaking Professional (CSP) with over 20 years of professional speaking & consulting experience.
-He is a past board member of Professional Speakers Australia, advisor to E-Speakers and a past advisor to a large Australian speakers bureau.
+David Staughton Presenter David “Big Dave” Staughton is a Business Growth Consultant and an Award-winning Certified Speaking Professional (CSP) with over 20 years of professional speaking & consulting experience.

 There is no catch and no charge for this service!